Table Of Contents

 - Supportive of certain personal, moral or religious beliefs

 What Are the Disadvantages?

-The urge of sexual intercourse may make it hard to remain abstinent for long periods of time.
-This can result in a person being unprepared to protect themselves against infection or pregnancy.
+The only disadvantage is that the urge of sexual intercourse may make it hard to remain abstinent for long periods of time.
+This can result in a person being unprepared for an active sex life and everything it entails.

 How Effective is it?

-This is one of the safest methods in preventing pregnancy and there are no additional side effects.
+This is one of the safest methods in preventing pregnancy and there are no harmful side effects.

 How do I practice Abstinence?